mpaldridge/mpaldridge.github.io/_drafts/blogroll.md

 permalink: /blog/blogroll.html
 ---

-Back in The Olden Days, each blog would have a "a blogroll": sidebar down the edge with links to other blogs the blogger liked.
+Back in The Olden Days, each blog would have a "a blogroll": a sidebar down the edge with links to other blogs the blogger liked.
 So, aside from not being a proper sidebar, here's my blogroll: a list of things from my RSS reader (I still use an RSS reader!) that I like or recommend or both.

-## Old-school blogs (high volume)
+### Old-school blogs (high volume)

 * **[Art History News](https://www.arthistorynews.com)** (Adam Busiakiewicz & Bendor Grosvenor)
 * **[Daring Fireball](https://daringfireball.net)** (John Gruber) *tech, mainly Apple*